BrianPugh/cyclopts/docs/source/api.rst

       :value: False

       Allow parsing non-numeric values that begin with a hyphen ``-``.
-      This is disabled by default, allowing for more helpful error messages for unknown CLI options.
+      This is disabled (:obj:`False`) by default, allowing for more helpful error messages for unknown CLI options.

    .. attribute:: parse
       :type: Optional[bool]